Diwakarty/Diwakarty/README.md

 ## 💡 Projects
 - <a href="https://github.com/Diwakarty/steganography-tool">steganography-tool</a>

-A tool to hide and encrypt text within WEBP images and decrypt it using the same tool.
+A tool to hide and encrypt text within images and decrypt it using the same tool.

 - SOC Automation Project